cloudmesh/cloudmesh1/docs/source/man/man.rst

-                                   ask user to proceed or not, use this flag to respond yes as default(if there are VMs in the group before creating this cluster, the program will include the exist VMs into the cluster)
+                                   ask user to proceed or not, use this flag to respond yes as default(if there are VMs in the group before creating this cluster, the program will include the exist VMs into the cluster) --grouponly                remove the group only without removing the VMs, otherwise cluster remove command will remove all the VMs of this cluster FORMAT                     output format: table, json, csv
+        COLUMN                     customize what information to display, for example:
+                                   --column=status,addresses prints the columns status
+                                   and addresses
+        --detail                   for table print format, a brief version is used as default, use this flag to print detailed table